Learn / Blog / Article

 Masterclass uses its homepage survey to ask people for content recommendations: “Help us choose our next class!”

 If this was your website → you could ask this question to investigate what products to add to your e-commerce line, which experts to interview on a content-based website… the possibilities are pretty wide.
-You could start from a checkbox-style set of answers like Masterclass does or formulate this as an open-ended question, collect some data, and then feature all the frequently recurring answers as options in your Poll.
+You could start from a checkbox-style set of answers like Masterclass does or formulate this as an open-ended question, collect some survey data, and then feature all the frequently recurring answers as options in your Survey.

 6. Review sites: Trustpilot